 - A premature or low birthweight baby has an increased risk of SIDS 12.

-- An extremely obese parent may not be aware of their baby’s position in the bed 13.
+- An obese parent may not be aware of their baby’s position in the bed 13.
+The Academy of Breastfeeding Medicine recommends further research into how maternal obesity may affect the risks and benefits of bed-sharing (ABM, 2020).

 Protective sleep position

-Several studies have found that breastfeeding reduces the risk of SIDS (ABM, 2008).
-In addition, breastfeeding mothers all tend to adopt the same protective position around their nursling when they bed-share.
-The authors of Sweet Sleep call this the “cuddle curl” and describe it as follows:
+Breastfeeding mothers all tend to adopt the same protective position around their nursling when they bed-share.
+This is sometimes called the “C” position and the authors of Sweet Sleep call it the “cuddle curl” and describe it as follows:

 During sleep you’ll automatically go into the same position as breastfeeding mothers all over the world and throughout time.
 It’s called a cuddle curl, and it’s nature’s way of protecting a baby during sleep.
 Your knees come up and your arm tucks under your head or pillow, or curls around your baby, creating a protected space.
 There’s no way for you to roll towards your baby because your bent legs won’t let you.
 And no one else can roll into the space because your knees and elbows are in the way.